yndajas/PSNProfiles-player-scraper/README.md

 <sup>7</sup> weighted by trophy type, including platinum - see (3) for points by type.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at [https://github.com/yndajas/PSNProfiles-player-scraper](https://github.com/yndajas/PSNProfiles-player-scraper).

+## Licence

+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Disclaimer

 This app and its creator have no affiliation with PSNProfiles or the PlayStation Network/PlayStation beyond the creator's use of both services.